marek-onPC/wp-blocks-jsx/readme.txt

 The plugin’s main cons are:
 * lightweight
-* clean desgin, consistent with WordPress standards
+* clean design, consistent with WordPress standards
 * easy to use blocks

 The features are: